Skip to content

 Method Description

-toBe(std::vector<T> expected) Passes if vector value contains the same number of items as expected, and all items contained in both vectors are equal and are at the same position
+toBe(std::vector<T> expected) Passes if vector value contains the same number of items as expected, and all items are equal and at the same position

 toContain(T item) Passes if vector value contains an instance of item